ccao-data/data-architecture/dbt/seeds/pinval/docs.md

 This table holds the production model runs that the homeval application uses to pull data from.

 We can have multiple model runs for different purposes.
-For example, we can have different types of model runs represented in the type column:
+For example, we can have different types of model runs represented in the `type` column:
-    - the model run that generated our predicted values (card)
+    - the model run that generated our predicted values (`"card"`)
-    - the model run that generated the top 5 sales (comps)
+    - the model run that generated the top 5 sales (`"comps"`)
-    - the model run that generated the shap values used in the Score column (shap)
+    - the model run that generated the shap values used in the Score column (`"shap"`)

 Importantly, we will need at least three rows per assessment year in this table, one for each of the three types of model runs.